 Further information on all such services and options can be found at

-With any dementia-related disease, it is important that there is an overall treatment plan: Medication does not always help.
-Measures such as memory training, exercise, singing or gymnastics also help to reduce the impairments.
+With any dementia-related disease, it is important to put a comprehensive treatment plan in place: medication does not always help.
+Measures such as memory training, singing, or exercise also help to reduce the impairments.

-Part of the treatment is that your doctor will talk to you again and again from the time of diagnosis.
-He or she will explain to you what needs to be done and also advise your relatives.
-In some cases, medication that you can take for dementia can help.
-However, this must be decided by a specialist.
+Part of the treatment are regular check-ins with your doctor from the time of diagnosis.
+They will explain any necessary steps to you and also advise your relatives.
+In some cases, medication may help with dementia.
+A specialist will decide whether this is appropriate.
 The medication cannot cure the disease, but it can help to manage the symptoms better.
-It is also important that your doctor makes sure that these medications are compatible with other medications that you need to take.
+It is also important that your doctor makes sure that the dementia medications are compatible with other medications that you need to take.

-In addition to taking medication, there are other ways in which you can cope better with dementia-related limitations.
+In addition to taking medication, there are many ways to help manage dementia-related challenges.

-The following list is only a selection of treatment and support options and is in alphabetical order.
-The order does not imply that one offer is more important or better.
-All the therapies listed here are carried out by people from legally regulated health professions.
-You can find out how to access these treatments directly from the offers.
+The following list is only a selection of treatment and support options and is ordered alphabetically.
+The order does not imply that any option is more important or effective than another.
+All the therapies listed here are carried out by people from legally regulated health professionals.
+You can find out how to access these treatments from the providers themselves.
 In most cases, treatment is only possible with a referral from a doctor.

-There are also other services that can help you with dementia and do not necessarily have to be provided by a person with a health profession.
-You can find examples of these below.
+There are also other services that can help you with dementia and do not necessarily have to be provided by a health professional.
+You can find examples of these further down on the page.

 Further information on all such services and options can be found at

-You generally have to pay for the consultation with a dietician yourself.
-However, with some social insurance schemes you can also use dietician services free of charge.
+In most cases, you will need to pay for the consultation with a dietician yourself.
+However, some social insurance schemes also cover use dietician services free of charge.
 All you need is a referral from your general practitioner.
 Simply ask your social insurance provider or your general practitioner.

-If you click on the following link, you will find further information on dietology for dementia:
+Under the following link, you will find more information on dietology for dementia:

-The occupational therapist will help you if you are no longer able to live your everyday life as you normally would, for example after an accident, an operation or due to an illness.
-The most important goal of occupational therapy is to improve your personal ability to act so that you can organize and determine your everyday life as best as possible.
-This involves, for example, activities such as
+An occupational therapist supports you if are no longer able to live your everyday life as you normally would – for example after an accident, an operation or due to an illness.
+The most important goal of occupational therapy is to improve your personal ability to act independently so you can organise and manage your everyday life as best as possible.
+This involves, for example, activities such as:

 The occupational therapist supports you in being able to do the things that are important to you in your everyday life again.